Top 10 Best Spelling Apps for Kids in 2026

 Word Wizard

-Word Wizard features a talking movable alphabet that helps young children learn phonics and spelling through interactive play.
+Word Wizard features a talking movable alphabet that helps young children learn phonics and spelling.
+Award-winning app with 140,000+ copies sold to schools.

 Best for - Tactile letter manipulation